Skip to main content

 Example rule

 The screenshot below shows an Outlier rule in the Cloud SIEM rules editor.
-For an explanation of the configuration options, see Configure an Outlier rule, below.
+For an explanation of the configuration options, see Create an Outlier rule, below.

 Example Outlier Rule Definition